-Picture this: You're in the midst of making banana bread.
+Expired eggs sound scary, but there’s a good chance that they’re perfectly safe to eat.
+How, exactly?
+To best explain, let’s consider this scenario: You're in the midst of making banana bread.
 You've got the butter softened, the bananas mashed, the dry ingredients combined.
 Now you need your eggs.
 Gasp!
 They expired two weeks ago.
 What would you do in this situation: Use them and never look back, or hope your neighbors can rescue you with fresher eggs?

-If the idea of using a slightly out of date egg makes you even the least bit nervous, here's a simple test you can do to see if your egg is past its prime or perfectly acceptable.
+If the idea of using a slightly out of date egg makes you even the least bit nervous, here's a simple test you can do to see if your egg is past its prime.